Garmine/gentoo-cookingpot/README.md

 - Delete intermediate files by default
 - Option to not delete intermediate files
 - Option to only generate part of the iso
+- config.sh
+- number of threads to use (for de/compresssion and etc.)

 ## Inspiration